Susan Sontag: The concept of photography image

 Sontag writes that the convenience of modern photography has created an overabundance of visual material, and "just about everything has been photographed".
-This has altered our expectations of what we have the right to view, want to view or should view.
+This has altered our expectations of what we have the right to view, want to view, or should view.

+Ethic and the problem of norms

+Ethical intentions are key points for Sontag.
+In her book On Photography she writes of the connection of the photography with the idea of norm.
+Discussing photographs of Diane Arbus, Sontag writes on borders and landmarks of the photo program of beauty.
+Beauty is the ground of the photography program and at the same time one of the biggest conceptual questions of photography.
+The problem of identification of beauty and ugliness forms one more question—the idea of norm.

 "In teaching us a new visual code, photographs alter and enlarge our notion of what is worth looking at and what we have the right to observe" and has changed our "viewing ethics".

+Photography: reality and truth

-Photographs have increased our access to knowledge and experiences of history and faraway places, but the images may replace direct experience and limit reality.
-She also states that photography desensitizes its audience to horrific human experiences, and children are exposed to experiences before they are ready for them.
+According to Sontag, photographs have increased our access to knowledge and experiences of history and faraway places, but the images may replace direct experience and limit reality; photography desensitizes its audience to horrific human experiences, and children are exposed to experiences before they are ready for them.

-Sontag continued to theorize about the role of photography in real life in her essay "Looking at War: Photography's View of Devastation and Death", which appeared in the December 9, 2002 issue of The New Yorker.
+Sontag continued to theorize about the role of photography in life in her essay "Looking at War: Photography's View of Devastation and Death", which appeared in the December 9, 2002, issue of The New Yorker.
 There she concludes that the problem of our reliance on images and especially photographic images is not that "people remember through photographs but that they remember only the photographs ... that the photographic image eclipses other forms of understanding—and remembering. ...
 To remember is, more and more, not to recall a story but to be able to call up a picture" (p.
 94).

-She became a role-model for many feminists and aspiring female writers during the 1960s and 1970s.
+She became a role model for many feminists and aspiring female writers during the 1960s and 1970s.

+Criticism

+White civilization as a cancer

+Sontag drew acclaim and criticism for writing in 1967 in Partisan Review:

+According to journalist Mark M. Goldblatt, Sontag later made a "sarcastic retraction, saying the line slanders cancer patients".
+Patrick J. Buchanan said: "Rewrite that sentence with 'Jewish race' in place of 'white race' and the passage would fit nicely into Mein Kampf".
+According to Eliot Weinberger, "She came to regret that last phrase, and wrote a whole book against the use of illness as metaphor".
+But, he wrote, this did not lead to any "public curiosity about those who are not cancerously white", and "She may well have been the last unashamed Eurocentrist".